mseminatore/cblas/README.md

 > If you are using the library and would like to request additional BLAS
 > function support please open an issue.

+# Which BLAS functions are supported

 The following BLAS library functions are currently supported by the library.

 ## Level 1 BLAS functions: vector-vector ops

-All library functions The BLAS standard defines function prefixes to distinguish between variations of the same function.
+The BLAS standard defines function prefixes to distinguish between variations of the same function.
 The prefix *s* denotes single-precision and *d* denotes double-precision.
+An *x* is used as a placeholder for *s* or *d* variants in the tables below.

+All library functions are prefixed with *cblas_* so, for example, the function for a single-precision vector-vector copy would be *cblas_scopy()*.

-function | description
+Function | Description
 -------- | -----------
-xrotg | generate plane rotation xrot | apply plane rotation xswap | swap to vectors xcopy | copy one vector to another xaxpy | compute y = a * *x* + *y* xaxpby | compute = y = a * *x* + b * *y*
-xdot | compute dot product of two vectors xnrm2 | euclidean norm of a vector xasum | sum of absolute value of vector elements ixamax | index of max absolute value
+xrotg | generate a plane rotation xrot | apply plane rotation xswap | swap two vectors x and y xcopy | copy one vector to another xaxpy | compute y = a * *x* + *y* xaxpby | compute y = a * *x* + b * *y* xdot | compute dot product of two vectors xnrm2 | euclidean norm of a vector xasum | sum of absolute value of vector elements ixamax | index of max absolute value of a vector

 ## Level 2 BLAS functions: matrix-vector ops

-function | description
+Function | Description
 -------- | -----------
 ger | rank 1 update A = a * x * y' + A
-gemv | matrix vector multiply
+gemv | matrix-vector multiply

 ## Level 3 BLAS functions: matrix-matrix ops

-function | description
+function | Description
 -------- | -----------
 xgemm | general matrix multiply